epicality85/SortingAlgorithmTesting/README.md

 # SortingAlgorithmTesting

-Here I am testing some implemtations of sorting algorithms that I am learning about in universty, as I am a current student.
+<p>Here I am testing some implemtations of sorting algorithms that I am learning about in universty, as I am a current student.</p>

-The time approximations will follow, and operation counters will be added as well.
+<p>The time approximations will follow, and operation counters will be added as well.</p>

-So far the types of algorithms tested are:
+So far the types of algorithms tested are: </br>
-Bubble Sort
+Bubble Sort</br>
-Double Selection
+Double Selection</br>
-Single Selection (as a comparitor)
+Single Selection (as a comparitor)</br>